Continuous time crystals as a PT symmetric state and the emergence of critical exceptional points: D.5. -dimensional L- -symmetric boson model with local interaction

-with $b_A:=2 \sum_{i\in A}\braket{a_i}/l$ and $b_B:=2\sum_{i\in B}\braket{a_i}/l$.
-In the polar representation $b_A=r_{A}e^{i\theta_{A}}$, $b_B=r_{B}e^{i\theta_{B}}$, it can be rewritten as
+with $q_A:=2 \sum_{i\in A}q_i/l$ and $q_B:=2\sum_{i\in B}q_i/l$.
+In the polar representation $q_A=r_{A}e^{i\theta_{A}}$, $q_B=r_{B}e^{i\theta_{B}}$, it can be rewritten as

 with $\Delta\theta:=\theta_{a}-\theta_{b}$ and $r_A^2+r_B^2=1$.
-The set of mean-field equations ($\rm\ref{D17}$) is equivalent to one for the generalized DDM ($\rm\ref{timematrix1}$) in the Schwinger boson representation, except for the multiple constant $2d$.
+The mean-field equation ($\rm\ref{D17}$) is equivalent to the one for the generalized DDM ($\rm\ref{timematrix1}$) in the Schwinger boson representation, except for the multiple constant $2d$.
 Hence, continuous time-translation symmetry is spontaneously broken into a discrete one, and the transition point is associated with spontaneous n-PT symmetry breaking and becomes a CEP.